 The Ultimate Vocabulary Guide to Family Introductions in Chinese

-Whether you’re being introduced as the new love interest or even just as a classmate, there’s a lot of pressure to make a good first impression with the parents.
+Whether you’re the new love interest or just a classmate, there’s a lot of pressure to make a good first impression on others’ parents.
+Carrying out a conversation may be a stretch for beginners, but learning the basics of family introductions can make all the difference.

 Download: This blog post is available as a convenient and portable PDF that you can take anywhere.
 Click here to get a copy.
 (Download)